Purposeful, Practical Advocacy

 • Your USCIS officer requests additional documentation

-• You do not pass the English and/or civics test, in which case you will have one more chance to retake the test you failed, usually within two or three months of your first interview
+• You did not pass the English and/or civics test, in which case you will have a second chance to retake the test, usually within two or three months of your first interview